the-freetech-company/mcp-sse-authenticated-cloud-run/README.md

 - Build a Docker container for your MCP server
 - Push it to Google Container Registry
 - Deploy it to Cloud Run with authentication enabled
-- Set min and max instances to 1 to ensure the server stays warm

 ## Connecting to your deployed MCP server